-Serbia exclusive: Company “EPS Supply” successfully in the second phase of the market opening, Medium voltage consumers also went to EPS18.
-February 2014. / News Serbia Energy
+Serbia exclusive: Company “EPS Supply” successfully in the second phase of the market opening, Medium voltage consumers also went to EPS, News Serbia Energy

 The greatest number of customers, about 95 percent of the market, remained faithful to EPS and contracts were signed with “EPS Supply”. – The budget users mostly at reserve supply